 Each country has its own typical food habits.
-Discover some typical Dutch sweets and treats in this article!
+Discover some typical Dutch treats in this article!

 Apple Pie or Appeltaart

 Appeltaart, the Dutch apple pie, is a famous pie in the netherlands.
 Most likely this is the first pie most children from the Netherlands have ever eaten, probably at their grandparents.
 Dutch Appeltaart goes with anything, it is a Dutch way of celebrating whatever.

 Everybody in the Netherlands can bake an Appeltaart.
 It is very common that in café’s you will find a home made Appeltaart.
 In every café it will taste different, but all are delicious!
 Even better when you have a choice to have a bit of whipped cream on the side with the Appeltaart, or to warm the Appeltaart and serve some vanilla or cinnamon ice to it (together with whipped cream, jummie!) .